irmela/door2door-challenge/README.md

 * Use [my fork](https://github.com/irmela/fullstack-code-challenge) of the driver-simulator.
 See [PR #6](https://github.com/door2door-io/fullstack-code-challenge/pull/6)

 ## Stack
 I used **rails 5** since this is my framework of choice.
-The map is build with **leaflet** because it's flexible and well documented and I already has some experience with it.
+The map is build with **leaflet** because it's flexible and well documented and I already had some experience with it.
 Although I think it could have been easily done without react, I wrapped it in a **react** component because for future features I think using react would be an advantage and of course because I was curiouse to learn more react.

 ## What's missing
-As next steps I would work on the following:
+Of course there is still a lot to do.
+This is just a first MVP.
+For next iterations I would work on the following:
 * Add frontend specs
-* Only update/rebuild map when state.vehicle changed
+* Only update/rebuild map only when state.vehicle changed
 * Improve logic to fetch new vehicle locations (ActionCable?)
 * Improve performance to handle more requests